Rishi-212005/Library-Seat-Management-System/README.md

 ## Author

 Developed by **RISHI VEDI AND HIS TEAM** for **District Library, Anantapur**.
-Feel free to fork and adapt it for your own institution or library.
+Feel free to clone and customize it for your own institution or library.